sprat/claylinux/README.md

 During the boot, the Alpine's init script tries to find the boot media using the `nlplug-findfs` utility (found in the `mkinitfs` package).
-This utility use the `root` parameter (if provided) to determine the device containing the final rootfs.
-If no `root` parameter is specified (i.e. diskless, the `nlplug-findfs` tries to find a
+This utility use the `root` parameter (if provided) to determine the device containing the root filesystem.
+If no `root` parameter is specified (`diskless` mode), the `nlplug-findfs` tries to find a `.boot_repository` file or a `apkovl` file in the block devices.
+If found, the init script considers it's the root filesystem and boot from it.

-The official Alpine ISO image does not use a `root=`  kernel parameter: it seems that the CDROM boot media is found because it contains a `.boot_repository` file, and the boot process continues thanks to that.

 Some interesting links:
 - https://wiki.alpinelinux.org/wiki/Create_a_Bootable_Device